plone/plone.app.contentmenu/README.rst

             """Return menu item entries in a TAL-friendly form.""" results = []

-            # here a single item is added. do what needed to add several entrys
+            # here a single item is added. do what needed to add several entries
             results.append({
                 'title': 'My item 1',
                 'description': 'An my item',